How to install OwnCloud 10 server on Ubuntu

-The first step is to add the repositories to your Ubuntu installation.
+The first step is to add the repositories to your Ubuntu installation and install OwnCloud files.
 Although there are many packages available I suggest you to use the latest version of Ubuntu or an LTS version like Ubuntu 16.04 Xenial Xerus.
 You will need root access during this procedure.
 The following procedure will install apache as webserver.
 Input the commands one by one to avoid errors!

 These commands will add the repositories that contain the software and install it on your machine.

 Now that you got the OwnCloud software, all that is left is to choose a database that will support the installation.
 You have three choices:

 - SQLite: is a single-file database.
 It is suggested only for small installations since it will slow OwnCloud down sensibly.

 - MariaDB/MySQL: are popular open source databases especially amongst web developers.
 It is the suggested choice.

 - PostgreSQL: a popular enterprise-class database.
 More complicated than MySQL/MariaDB.

 Now, this choice won’t really alter the functionality of OwnCloud (except if you use SQLite), so pick whatever you know best.
 If you’re unsure pick MariaDB/MySQL.

 Step 3: Configuring Apache